howl-editor/howl/site/source/doc/api/io/process.md

 ### Process(options)

-Launches a new process with the specified options. `options`, a table, can contain the following fields:
+Launches a new process with the specified options, and returns a Process instance. `options`, a table, can contain the following fields:

 - `cmd`: _[required]_ The command to run.
 This can be either a string, in which case it's parsed as a shell command, or a table comprising the full command line